 EXTENDED BUSINESS OPPORTUNITIESBe provided with the opportunity to apply to become a SHRM Education Partner and offer SHRM Certification Preparation courses as an additional revenue stream for your school.

-ENHANCED STUDENT CAREER DEVELOPMENT OPPORTUNITIESGive students enrolled in your HR program the opportunity to earn a SHRM-CP credential under SHRM’s Student Eligibility Program, thereby providing them with a career advantage as they enter the job market.
+ENHANCED STUDENT CAREER DEVELOPMENT OPPORTUNITIESGive students enrolled in your HR program the opportunity to earn a SHRM-CP credential under SHRM’s Eligibility Program, thereby providing them with a career advantage as they enter the job market.

 PROGRAM PARTICIPATION REQUIREMENTS